Data estimates that around 4 million women aged between 45-55 years are part of the working population in the UK.

 However, it is often a point where women have to evaluate how they are living their lives.
 Some key areas to look at:

 Many women find the menopause transition empowering and come out the other side with a greater sense of who they are and how they want to spend their time.
+We have to consider making lifestyle changes and finding tools which support us to help ourselves flourish.

+My Joyful Menopause Plan is a personalised mentoring service designed to support individuals needs as they transition through the menopause.
 We will look at your personal situation and help pin point small or significant adjustments which can have a big impact on your physical and mental wellbeing.
 We cover the following areas:

 At the end of the consultation I will provide a detailed plan summarising our discussions and include practical steps for you to improve your physical and mental wellbeing.